 - It’s biodegradable and good for your soil.
 Newspaper makes great food for earthworms, which your garden needs.

 - Like cardboard, newspaper is cheap or free.

 - Because it’s biodegradable, newspapers won’t work with inorganic mulches.
 Stick with organic mulch like fallen leaves or grass trimmings, which will decompose along with the newspaper.

 - Newspaper won’t last as long as cardboard, and you’ll have to replace it regularly.

 Where to use newspaper: Newspapers work well around flowers, trees, shrubs, and vegetable gardens, but they are usable anywhere you have a problem.

 Of all the alternative options we’ve compiled, burlap is the most similar to traditional landscape fabric.
 You install it essentially the same way, by laying it in sheets with holes or slits cut out for your plants and then using pins to hold it down.

-Burlap also functions similarly to landscape cloth in that it suppresses weeds but is permeable enough to let water reach the soil.
-Burlap, however, is made of organic material, so it will eventually break down into the soil and won’t hurt earthworms.
+Burlap also functions similarly to landscape cloth because it suppresses weeds but is permeable enough to let the water reach the soil.
+Use natural burlap made of organic material, so it will eventually break down and won’t hurt earthworms.

 Pros of using burlap

-- It’s the closest thing you’ll find to a natural landscape fabric.
+- It’s the closest thing you’ll find to natural landscape fabric.